Shriyansh21/New-Rep/README.md

 # New-Rep
-This is a new Repository
+This is a new Repository and this is a readme file for the repository.